recordbreakersorg/brackets/pitch-canvas.md

 and students-teachers.
 With the help of  abiltated chat servers.
 And interchanging environment for academic related communicatiobn.
 It oalso provides oportunities to publishers to let know and commercialise their books which give studt access to a variety of methodologies..

+- Information about several scholarships, concours and competitions to students.

 # WHAT'S UNIQUE

 What makes `IS` different from others is: